 It’s not gonna happen.
 According to what Instagram stated recently, chronological order won’t come back, definitely not in the near future.
 Although there were rumours that it’ll be possible for users to switch between chronological order and the algorithm, Instagram denied this, saying that no work has been done to reintroduce chronological order.

-Conclusion: Chronological order won’t come back to our feeds any time soon.
+Conclusion: The chronological order won’t come back to our feeds any time soon.

 8. Top posts are the same for every Instagram user

 This is another myth.
 Everything, even the best posts in the Explore Feed, is based on, and adjusted to, our preferences and interests.
 TOP9 posts are then not objective, because they relate to each user’s behaviour on Instagram.
 It’s all because of the fact that the work of the Instagram algorithm is based on machine learning and artificial intelligence, not on constant indicators.